On the Generalization for Transfer Learning: An Information-Theoretic Analysis: Concluding remarks

 \section{Concluding remarks}

 In this work, we developed a set of upper bounds on the generalization error and the excess risk for general transfer learning algorithms under an information-theoretic framework.
 The derived bounds are particularly useful for various widely used algorithms in machine learning such as ERM, regularized ERM, Gibbs algorithm, and stochastic gradient descent algorithms.
-Moreover, we extend the results with different divergences other than the KL divergence such as the $\phi$-divergence and the Wasserstein distance, which can give a tigher bound and handle more general scenarios where the KL divergence may be vacuous.
+Moreover, we extend the results with different divergences other than the KL divergence, such as the $\phi$-divergence and the Wasserstein distance, which can give a tighter bound and handle more general scenarios where the KL divergence may be vacuous.
 We also tighten the bounds for the ERM and regularized ERM algorithms, and give the fast rate characterization of the transfer learning problems.
 Finally, we propose the InfoBoost algorithm that in each re-weighting iteration, the quantities of the mutual information bounds are utilized and the empirical verification shows the effectiveness of our algorithm.
 However, in some cases, it is hard to estimate the information-theoretic bound in practice.
-In particular, the density estimation from the source and target data might be inaccurate only given a few data sample in a high dimensional data space.
+In particular, the density estimation from the source and target data might be inaccurate only given a few data samples in a high dimensional data space.
 One can thus relax the condition by either assuming the source and target distributions are lying in a restricted space and the divergence term will not be too deviated even with a small sample size or by finding a completely different divergence that is easier to estimate from the data, which is left as our future work.

 In this paper we only studied the upper bound of transfer learning, ensuring the performance for some commonly used algorithms.
 However, since it is an upper bound, we are not sure when the introduction of source data hurts or improves the performance on the target domain.
 It is often known as the ``negative transfer" if the source data hurts.
 Therefore, under the information-theoretic framework, another possible future direction is to develop the lower bound for transfer learning algorithms to rigorously determine whether the source data will be useful or not, which might help mitigate the effect of the negative transfer.